devloperdevesh/devloperdevesh/README.md

 Project Admin and Open Source Contributor at **GirlScript Summer of Code (GSSoC)**.

-Working on backend infrastructure, distributed systems, and developer-focused projects.
+Working on backend infrastructure, distributed systems, and developer-focused open-source projects.